-LAMB KEEMA – JUST THE DISH FOR LAMB LOVERS
+LAMB KEEMA – JUST FOR LAMB LOVERS

 This delicious and quick to prepare Lamb Keema is made up of lamb mince cooked with peas, onion, aromatic spices, garlic tomatoes and fresh chillies.